Chronic Anxiety and Depression Video Therapy: Find Your Peace of Mind

 What Is Depression?

 Everyone has ‘the blues’ from time to time.
 It’s that feeling of sadness, low energy, or lack of motivation that makes us not want to get out of bed in the morning.
 Usually, the blues are temporary.
 But if that sadness intensifies to the point where you feel hopeless and powerless to do anything about it, life doesn’t seem worthwhile, your sleep is suffering, or you feel worthless and/or guilty, then you may be experiencing depression.
-Fortunately, depression responds very well to counseling, particularly counseling that helps you overcome blocked emotions, as well as negative beliefs, attitudes, and behaviors that are interfering with your right to enjoy life.
+If you were mistreated as a child, the depression you are experiencing may be a form of Complicated Grief.
+Fortunately, depression and complicated grief respond very well to counseling, particularly counseling that helps you overcome blocked emotions, as well as negative beliefs, attitudes, and behaviors that are interfering with your right to enjoy life.

 Online Depression Counseling Can Help You: